05 March 2018

 Robert Matthew-Walker remarks that ‘As Grieg’s Second Concerto is unperformable, it seemed to me that rather than let the music remain on the printed page, it should be perfectly possible to present his sketches in such a way that they can be heard in a manner as close to his sound-world as we can get.
 The sketches, when placed together in sequence, make a broadly coherent single movement, although it is very unlikely that Grieg intended other than a three-movement work.
 None the less, in hearing those sketches, one after another, flowing as naturally as they do, the listener is at last able to hear just what was in Grieg’s mind at the time.’

 The SOMM recording is completed by both the more familiar (and complete) A minor Concerto of Grieg, with a more rarely heard but complementary work, the Piano Concerto of Frederick Delius, for whom Norway was a spiritual home and who counted Grieg as a close friend.

-You can read more about the A minor Concerto in the next issue of Pianist (April/May issue 101) which is headlined by Jean-Efflam Bavouzet.
+You can read more about the A minor Concerto in issue 101 of Pianist which is headlined by Jean-Efflam Bavouzet.
 The French pianist has recorded Grieg’s Concerto for Chandos with the Bergen Philharmonic and Edward Gardner, and he discusses the piece and his personal discovery of its unique features in an interview with Jessica Duchen.

-Also to appear in the following June/July issue (102) is a focus on Scandinavian music in general, with a number of scores by Scandinavian composers including Grieg.
+Also appearing in issue 102 is a focus on Scandinavian music in general, with a number of scores by Scandinavian composers including Grieg.